rabbitmq/rabbitmq-server/deps/rabbitmq_management/selenium/README.md

 ```
 > By default, if we do not specify any TEST_ARGS, it uses `test/oauth/with-uaa`

-# Run tests in headless-mode locally
+## Run tests in headless-mode locally

+In this mode, both RabbitMQ and UAA and the browser and the test runner runs in docker containers.
+That is why we need to build the latest RabbitMQ docker image.

-Launch **Selenium Hub** which is where the headless chrome browser runs:
+First, we launch **Selenium Hub** which is where the headless chrome browser runs:
 ```
 make run-chrome
 ```

+Make sure you stopped RabbitMQ if you run it via `make local-rabbitmq`.

-Get UAA and RabbitMQ Ready and wait until UAA is ready:
+Then we start UAA and RabbitMQ and wait until UAA is ready:
 ```
 make remote-setup
 make wait-for-uaa